 Lucknowi food puts its best foot forward during Ramadan.
 From malpuas to kormas, tunday kebabs, kaliya, and zarda, delicacies fill the food stalls at Chowk near Akbari Gate and Mollaviganj.
 Also, don’t miss the biryani at Aminabad Market or the kebabs at Shekhawat.

-So, which of these local specialties have you tried?
+So, which of these local specialities have you tried?